Susana Werner

 Susana Werner (born 20 July 1977) is a Brazilian model and actress.
 Werner's parents are Kátia and Avelino Werner.
-She has a brother named André.
-Her family is of Germany descent.
+Her family is of German descent.

 Personal life

 From 1997 to 1999, Susana Werner had a relationship with Brazilian footballer Ronaldo.
 Later, she married the Brazilian goalkeeper Júlio César.
-The couple has two children, Cauet (born in 2002) and Giulia (born in 2005).
+The couple has two children.

 In June 2013, Werner was robbed at gunpoint after her car was stopped as she drove through Fortaleza late at night.